ingtommi/TinyCNN/README.md

 # TinyML :cake:

-### Neural network implementation on the [OpenMV Cam H7 Plus](https://www.polimarcheracingteam.com/it/) board for the course in Embedded Systems.
+### A convolutional neural network running on an [OpenMV Cam H7 Plus](https://www.polimarcheracingteam.com/it/) board for the course in Embedded Systems.

 </div>